kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 $$r_A=E(\ln\lambda_t)\cong\ln\lambda_A-\frac{E[(\lambda_t-\lambda_A)^2]}{2\lambda_A^2}=\ln\lambda_A-\frac{\sigma_\lambda^2}{2\lambda_A^2},$$
 which further gives
 $$\lambda_G\cong\exp\left(\ln\lambda_A-\frac{\sigma_\lambda^2}{2\lambda_A^2}\right).$$
-In fact, the geometric mean is **always no larger** than the arithmetic mean (and they are equal if and only if every term is the same).
+In fact, the geometric mean is **never larger** than the arithmetic mean (and they are equal if and only if every term is the same).

 #### Temporal autocorrelation

-Above examples assume that $r_t$ does not depend on previous growth rates, nor will it influence subsequent growth rates.
+The examples above assume that $r_t$ does not depend on previous growth rates, nor will it influence subsequent growth rates.
 The autocorrelation describes the relationship between $r_t$ and $r_{t+\tau}$, its value at a time lag $\tau$.
-One way to incorporate teporal autocorrelation is to:
+One way to incorporate temporal autocorrelation is to:
 $$r_{t+\tau}=r_A+\rho(r_{t}-r_A)+\epsilon_{t+\tau},$$
 where $\rho$ is the coefficient of lag-$\tau$ autocorrelation, and $\epsilon_t\sim N(0,\sigma_\epsilon^2)$ is white noise with zero mean and constant variance.
 An example would be the case $\tau=1$ (lag-1 autocorrelation), where $r_{t+1}=r_A+\rho(r_t-r_A)+\epsilon_{t+1}$.
 When $\rho=0$, $r_{t+1}=r_A+\epsilon_{t+1}$ and there is no temporal autocorrelation.
 Here we present examples of exponential growth rates with zero autocorrelation and positive lag-1 autocorrelation.